Everyone

 • certain work performed outside of New Zealand.

-These exceptions won’t apply if the employer can make changes (that don’t involve unreasonable disruption) to the carrying out of their business so another employee can do the duties impacted by the exception.
+These exceptions do not apply if an employer can make changes (that do not involve unreasonable disruption) to their business so that another employee can do the duties impacted by the exception.

-If an employer does force an employee to retire, and the situation is not covered by one of the exceptions, then the forced retirement can be challenged by raising a personal grievance.
-Make sure the employee doesn’t feel they’re being forced to retire, which will help prevent a personal grievance claim.
+If an employer does force an employee to retire, and the situation is not covered by one of the exceptions, then the forced retirement can be challenged by raising a personal grievance or a complaint of age discrimination through the Human Rights Commission.